astral-sh/uv/docs/guides/scripts.md

 Note that if `uv run` is used in a _project_, these dependencies will be included _in addition_ to the project's dependencies.
 To opt-out of this behavior, use the `--no-project` flag.

-## Creating a python script
+## Creating a Python script

 Python recently added a standard format for
 [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata).
-It allows for selecting python versions and defining dependencies.
+It allows for selecting Python versions and defining dependencies.
 Use `uv init --script` to initialize scripts with the inline metadata:

 ```console